 That “men are from Mars and women are from Venus” thing is bunk.
 The author should hang around the coffee and doughnut table at church, because men are very similar to women when it comes to our love for food!

-Slightly adapted from Joy Wilson’s basic kettle corn recipe, as seen in her cookbook.
+Slightly adapted from Joy Wilson’s basic homemade kettle corn recipe, as seen in her cookbook.

 A sweet and salty popcorn snack with a hint of warm cinnamon.